k3jph/corona/_posts/2015-07-23-building-an-fm-beacon.md

 But a pure CW wave is silent.
 The squelch on the receiving radio opens, but there's nothing there, like if you picked up a dead line on a phone.
 Modern radio receivers, generally, support [monochannel](https://en.wikipedia.org/wiki/Monaural) [FM](https://en.wikipedia.org/wiki/Frequency_modulation), on 70cm.
 And FM radio is really easy.
 Let's assume you want to broadcast at [102.7](http://www.webn.com).
 That's 102.7MHz or 102,700,000 hertz.
 If you want to send the tone 440 Hz, [middle A](https://en.wikipedia.org/wiki/A440_(pitch_standard)), you encode the signal by broadcasting at 102,700,000 + 440 Hz.
 It's an analog form of frequency-shift keying.

 We can do that too, by changing the frequency of the transmitter.
 We broadcast 100mW at 432.330Mhz with a shift of 300Hz (after trying several different options, we decided this sounded good).
-The radio is controlled using the [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/) library and Morse generated using the [Morse library for Arduino](https://github.com/markfickett/arduinomorse) (which, because it is C++, even though it is designed for running an LED, can be extended to controlling a radio).[1.
-Class-based inheritance: good programming practice, bad social policy.]
-I have made the code available [via GitHub](https://github.com/howardjp/bronze-olive).
+The radio is controlled using the [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/) library and Morse generated using the [Morse library for Arduino](https://github.com/markfickett/arduinomorse) (which, because it is C++, even though it is designed for running an LED, can be extended to controlling a radio).[^classes] I have made the code available [via GitHub](https://github.com/howardjp/bronze-olive).
 You can hear it in this video.

 {% include youtube.html id="gnsdQhnmpgw" %}